v1.2.0 · MIT licensed · self-hosted

 Privacy by default, not by promise.

 Open-QR is engineered so there is nothing for us to leak — because there is no us.
 You run it.
-Raw identifiers are never persisted; sessions are HTTP-only and scoped to the auth path; tracking pixels and third-party scripts simply do not exist in the codebase.
+Raw identifiers are never persisted; sessions are HTTP-only and scoped to the auth path; third-party scripts are absent unless an operator explicitly enables the optional Plausible integration.

 The full source is on GitHub under the MIT license.
 Audit it, fork it, deploy it.